waggle-sensor/sage-mcp/docs/DOCKER_DEPLOY.md

 # Docker Deployment Guide

-This guide covers multiple approaches to deploy the SAGE MCP Server using Docker with external access.
+This guide covers multiple approaches to deploy the Sage MCP Server using Docker with external access.

 ## Quick Start